 Lisa and John are a married couple and jointly own a three-bedroom private property.
 John is a Singapore Permanent Resident, and Lisa is a Singaporean.

-Both are 35 years old and having a salary of S$10,500 and S$7,500, respectively.
+Both are 35 years old and have a salary of S$10,500 and S$7,500, respectively.
 They have owned this property for only two years and have an outstanding mortgage loan of S$1.4M. the value of the property is now worth S$2M.

 Property agents have been asking them to decouple the property so be able to buy another lower quantum unit for investment.
 Will they benefit from the decoupling of their property?

-Let do a financial calculation for them.
+Let's do a financial calculation for them.